alexanderjt3/techgear/docs/slides.md

 # Step 6b: MCP Registration - Tool

-Register the tool that ChatGPT can call
+This is where we connect everything together!
+We register a tool that ChatGPT can call, linking it to our widget template via metadata.
+When called, the tool runs our filtering logic and returns data in `structuredContent` - which ChatGPT injects into the widget as `window.openai.toolOutput`.
+That's the full circle!

 <style>
 pre, code, .shiki {
-  font-size: 0.55rem !important;
+  font-size: 0.5rem !important;
   line-height: 1.2 !important;
 }
 </style>